 3:30-4:00pm Snack is available for purchase, students schmooze, play fozball and basketball, and prepare for class.

-4:20-6pm The school breaks up into classes by grade for the rest of Kehilla School.
-The themes of the curriculum are outlined below.
+The themes of the curriculum for each grade are outlined below.
 About five times a year, the whole school community comes together to celebrate and learn about holidays like Sukkot, Chanukah, and Purim.

 Our CURRICULUM takes a Jewish Renewal approach to Torah, Jewish history, social justice*, spiritual practice, celebration of Jewish festivals, and community building.
 Our curriculum is thematic by grade, with an open invitation to teachers to share their creativity.